Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 These two palaces face each other, even if at an angle.

-In 1471, the della Rovere Pope, the same pope who has the Sistine Chapel named for him, started collecting various classical sculptures and other pieces of art, housing it inside the Palazzo dei Conservatori.
+In 1471, the della Rovere Pope, the same pope who has the Sistine Chapel named for him, had started collecting various classical sculptures and other pieces of art, housing it inside the Palazzo dei Conservatori.

 Once the Palazzo Nuovo was completed in the 17th century, it was used to house more of the collection.